RTEMS/rtems-docs/cpu_supplement/sparc.rst

 **ERC32 Specific Information**

-The European Space Agency’s ERC32 is a three chip computing core implementing a SPARC V7 processor and associated support circuitry for embedded space applications.
+The European Space Agency's ERC32 is a three chip computing core implementing a SPARC V7 processor and associated support circuitry for embedded space applications.
 The integer and floating-point units (90C601E & 90C602E) are based on the